bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 |

-Then you just need to bind the connector - protocol between the reverse proxy and the Axon.ivy Engine - to localhost.
+Then you just need to bind the connector - protocol between the reverse proxy and the Axon Ivy Engine - to localhost.
 For example when using HTTP then you need to bind the HTTP connector to localhost (same for HTTPS).
-This ensures that the Axon.ivy Engine can only be accessed via localhost.
+This ensures that the Axon Ivy Engine can only be accessed via localhost.

 .. code-block:: yaml